 The Final Design for the project is complete and was recently presented to the community at the October 16, 2019 Traffic Commission Meeting and can be viewed here.

-Construction is scheduled to begin Spring 2021 and be completed by Summer 2022
+Construction activities are scheduled to begin Summer 2021 and the project is planned to be completed by Spring 2022 .

 The total estimated project cost is $2,200,000 and is funded primarily with federal grants and supplemented with required City match funds.